scottbly/java-tdd-katas/EMPLOYEE_REPORT.md

 &nbsp;

 **Requirement -** The shop is closed on Wednesdays.
 If a report is requested for Wednesday, an error should be thrown with message like "Closed on Wednesdays"

 &nbsp;

 &nbsp;

-**Requirement -** The shop is considering opening on Wednesdays.
-Enhance the report so the Wednesday error message includes Employees who would have the day off like "Closed on Wednesdays, Bob and Jim would not be working"

-&nbsp;

-&nbsp;